lbdremy/tusk/README.md

 ## Features

+## Ideas of features

 - code documentation
 - code coverage documentation
 - test suite documentation
 - code complexity documentation
-- README.md as main page of the documentation
+- README.md as the index page of the documentation
+- CHANGELOG file is imported in the index page
 - files in example[s] are used as sample in the documentation
 - travis badge
+- twitter button
 - github buttons
 - SEO friendly